David Katz Identified As Jacksonville Shooting Suspect, Report Claims He Opened Fire After Losing Game

-David Katz has been identified as the gunman who opened fire during a Madden 19 video game tournament in Jacksonville, leading four dead including the suspect.
+David Katz has been identified as the gunman who opened fire during a Madden NFL 19 video game tournament in Jacksonville, leaving four dead, including the suspect.

-The shooting took place at a video game tournament for Madden 19 at The Jacksonville Landing, a popular entertainment complex in the Florida city.
+The shooting took place at a video game tournament for Madden NFL 19 at The Jacksonville Landing, a popular entertainment complex in the Florida city.
 The event was being held inside the complex at the GLHF Game Bar in Chicago Pizza.
 The Jacksonville Sheriff’s Department confirmed that suspect David Katz was dead at the scene, and they initially searched whether there were any other shooters before reporting that Katz had acted alone.
 He reportedly took his own life.

-David Levanthal of Fox News confirmed that David Katz was the Jacksonville shooting suspect.
+Rick Levanthal of Fox News confirmed that David Katz was the Jacksonville shooting suspect.

-The Los Angeles Times reported that the suspect was competing in the Madden 19 tournament and had lost a match.
+The Los Angeles Times reported that the suspect was competing in the Madden NFL 19 tournament and had lost a match.

 “The shooter was a gamer who was competing in the tournament and lost, according to Steven ‘Steveyj’ Javaruski, one of the competitors,” the report noted.
 “The shooter ‘targeted a few people; and shot at least five victims before killing himself, Javaruski told The Times in a direct message on Twitter.”